Benefits of Maca Root (and Potential Side Effects)

 Improving Sexual Health and Libido

 One of the most talked-about benefits of Maca Root is its effect on sexual health.
 Many people say it increases their desire for intimacy.
 A study found that Maca Root may alleviate SSRI‐induced sexual dysfunction, including having a beneficial effect on libido.
+Furthermore, maca supplementation may provide several benefits for reproductive health.
+Here are some key benefits of maca supplementation that are crucial for overall fertility and reproductive function.

 Hormonal Balance and Menstrual Health